DreadPirateRobertz/Game_BerryCherry/README.md

 # Game_BerryCherry
-Reminesent Game of the yore that has Berry collecting cherries in caves!
+Reminesent Game of yore that has Berry collecting cherries in caves!